-Fellows are supervised by multiple faculty members throughout the fellowship year.
 At any given time, fellows typically have two supervisors in their major training area, one in their minor training area, and one for research/scholarship.
 The training year is divided into two six-month rotation periods, and our program is structured to allow flexibility, with some fellows maintaining year-long training experiences/supervisors while others may make one or more transitions in supervisors/rotations at 6 months.
+Rotation/supervision decisions are made collaboratively between fellows and the Training Director, with considerable opportunity to individually tailor the training year based on fellow goals.

 Both clinical and research supervision occur during individual meetings with the identified supervisor(s) on a regular basis.
-At times. group supervision may supplement individual supervision.
-All training experiences involve direct observation to facilitate individualized feedback and build fellow competencies: this may involve "live" supervision durina sessions with children and families. cotherapy, or review of recorded appointments.
-All faculty involved in the training program have medical staff appointments at TCH and appointments academic in the BCM Department of Pediatrics, and all serve as role models of successful, multi-faceted careers in an academic medical center.
+At times, group supervision may supplement individual supervision.
+All training experiences involve direct observation to facilitate individualized feedback and build advanced competencies; this may involve "live" supervision during sessions with children and families, co-therapy, or review of recorded appointments.
+Within each rotation, supervisors frequently tailor training experiences to fellow interests, and supervision is routinely informed by fellowship-level goals, such as increasing confidence and independence, while also gaining experience with novel or complex presenting concerns.

 Informal feedback to fellows occurs in an ongoing manner through supervisory relationships.
-Fellows are evaluated and given formal feedback at four time points during the training year--at the mid points and end of each 6-month rotation period.
+Fellows are evaluated and given formal feedback at four time points during the training year, at the mid points and end of each 6-month rotation period.
 Fellow Competency Assessments are completed by each faculty supervisor at each designated time point, discussed with the fellow, submitted to administrative support staff for the Fellowship program, and reviewed by the Training Director.
 In the event of concerns about a fellow's competency or professional functioning, the fellowship program follows established due process procedures; grievance procedures are also in place should a fellow wish to file a formal concern.
 During orientation fellows are provided with detailed written and verbal information about expected competencies, evaluation procedures, and due process and grievance procedures.